Whitewater

 Outing Type →

-We plan to paddle down the Rouge River from Milne Dam Conservation Park to about Meadowdale Road , approx. 18 kms.
-Last year we did this in 6 hours, which included lunch.
-I think this year we will take out at Finch.
+We plan to paddle down the Rouge River from Milne Dam Conservation Park to about Old Finch Road, approx. 14 kms.
+Last year we did this in 5 hours, which included lunch.
 This should be a total of 14 km.

-The water level was at 3.36m and it was a bump and grind adventure.
+The water level was at 3.42m (discharge flow 2.2 m3/s) and it was a bump and grind adventure.
 I am hoping to do the river at a higher level this year.
+Maybe double?
 Generally, the river was a classic class 1 to 1.5 creek, with lots of obstacles.
+Last year it was a bump and grind trip occasionally, so a plastic whitewater boat would be preferred.

 You will need a whitewater boat and prepared to jump in and out of your boat to get around sweepers and downed trees,rocks, etc.